subicura/hubot-slack-jenkins-chatops/README.md

 ![create slack app](./screenshot/create-slack-app.png)

-Enable interactive components and add request url.
+Enable interactive components and add `Request URL`.
 You need to change request url to point to your host.

 ![enable interactive component](./screenshot/slack-interactive-component.png)